State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Expected subphotospheric neutrino emission

 \section{Expected subphotospheric neutrino emission}

 By relying on the findings of Secs.~\ref{sec:acceleration} and \ref{sec:fatejets}, in this section we present the total fluence expected for subphotospheric neutrinos produced in collapsar jets.
-We also compare our finding with the existing literature.
+We also compare our finding with the existing literature. {Our results are sensitive to the underlying reference simulations.
+Yet they urge to move towards a more robust modelling than the one provided by analytical treatments.}